bjboyd02/sensibility-testbed/README.md

 To avoid this, all Java functions that are called from native code either directly return primitive data types that don't require reaching back into the JVM or convert the returned data to JSON and give back a serialized String that gets decoded in native code.

 ### Caching
-To avoid redundant calls into the JVM, classes and methods that get repeatedly called are cached in the init function of the Python extension modules
+To avoid redundant calls into the JVM, classes and methods that get repeatedly called are cached in `snakei.c`

 ### Helpful resources
  - [Android JNI Tips](https://developer.android.com/training/articles/perf-jni.html)